 Why are narcissists attracted to you?

 It also depends on the narcissist.
-A vulnerable covert narcissist might want someone who’s shy and quiet, who will not outshine them, who has suffered a trauma so they can emotionally blackmail, guilt trip and gain the sympathy more easily.
+A vulnerable covert narcissist might want someone who’s shy and quiet, who will not outshine them, who has suffered a trauma so they can emotionally blackmail, guilt trip and gain sympathy more easily.

 A somatic might want someone who looks good on their arm, or they might go for someone who they perceive not to look as good as themselves as they don’t want their partner to steal the limelight.

-The cerebral might what someone of intellect, although they’ll often take this person down, or they might want someone where they can raise themselves knowing their partner doesn’t know as many big words as they do, as they’ll find it easier manipulate other things from them.
+The cerebral might want someone of intellect, although they’ll often take this person down, or they might want someone where they can raise themselves knowing their partner doesn’t know as many big words as they do, as they’ll find it easier manipulate other things from them.

-We have a natural attachment system, and this is a neurobiological system.
-Which drives us to bond with other people, this is an emotional bond that is formed at birth, where infants attach to their primary caregivers so that they can get their basic human needs met, as babies are dependent on primary caregivers to get their human needs met, to be fed, changed, loved etc., this then develops into the requirements for social acceptance, emotional awareness and understanding, cognitive development.
-Our human needs for contribution, love and connection and significance, meaning we need to connect with other people but to also contribute to other people, and connect with things more significant than ourselves.
+We have a natural attachment system, and this is a neurobiological system, which drives us to bond with other people.
+This is an emotional bond that is formed at birth, where infants attach to their primary caregivers so that they can get their basic human needs met, as babies are dependent on primary caregivers to get their human needs met, to be fed, changed, loved etc., this then develops into the requirements for social acceptance, emotional awareness and understanding, cognitive development.
+Our human needs for contribution, love and connection and significance, meaning we need to connect with other people but to also contribute to other people and connect with things more significant than ourselves.

 When the attachment system is opened within a mother and baby relationship, through things like skin contact, eye contact, then mirroring the energy and the mother can soothe and take care of the infant.
 Forming an emotional bond within the mind.